Car Battery – Be aware of what can go wrong, before you disconnect it.

 So, It all depends On, The Year, Make And Model Of Your Vehicle.

 It also, resets the climate control module.
 So, on some vehicles, that means the A/C will not work.
 Until, the module is programmed, with the correct instructions.
-It also, resets the body control module (BCM).
+It also, resets the (BCM).
 This can mess up the operation of power accessories.
 Such as, power windows, memory seats, power sunroof or electronic suspension settings.

 It may, reset or disable the anti-theft system as well.
 The engine may, crank but not start.
 Because, the anti-theft system thinks, somebody is trying to steal the vehicle.

 Loss of power window and/or power sunroof position settings.
 Loss of steering angle sensor settings.
-Because, the steering angle sensor; will have to undergo a relearn procedure, following the battery disconnect.
-Replacing the car battery on some vehicles; requires entering the new battery info, into the (PCM) with a scan tool.
-This is necessary because; the vehicle’s charging system is programmed; to gradually increase the charging rate, as the battery ages.
-Finally, it causes a loss of channel settings, on an electronic radio and clock.
+Because, the steering angle sensor, will have to undergo a relearn procedure, following the battery disconnect.
+Replacing the car battery on some vehicles, requires entering the new battery info, into the (PCM) with a scan tool.

 Learn How To Safely, Disconnect Your Car Battery